 Plus, sleep problems are common during menopause, and when you’re sleep deprived, your hunger hormones are disrupted, which can lead to more hunger and overeating.
 You also have less self-control, so tend to reach for processed junk foods.
 More on that next.

-Not getting enough sleep causes you to gain weight and, unfortunately, getting a good night’s rest can be hard to do during menopause.
-You may experience hot flashes and night sweats, sleep disorders like insomnia and sleep apnea, and trouble falling and staying asleep.
+Not getting enough sleep causes you to gain weight and, unfortunately, a lack of sleep is common if you’re battling the symptoms of menopause.
 You can learn more about menopause sleep problems here.

 Some of the participants then went through this sleep disruption again while taking a drug that suppresses estrogen to similar levels menopausal women would have.